 NOTICE: While generally acceptable for the over 14 crowd, there may be some sensitive topics now and then.

-Roughly a decade before Captain Kirk’s five-year mission — as portrayed in the original “Star Trek” from the 1960s — and in a separate timeline from the rebooted movies, the series follows the crew of the USS Discovery as they encounter new worlds and civilizations, delving into familiar themes and expanding upon an incident that has been talked about within the franchise’s universe, but never fully explored.
+The series begins roughly a decade before Captain Kirk’s five-year mission — as portrayed in the original “Star Trek” from the 1960s — and in a separate timeline from the rebooted movies, the series follows the crew of the USS Discovery as they encounter new worlds and civilizations, delving into familiar themes and expanding upon an incident that has been talked about within the franchise’s universe, but never fully explored.

 It’s a future/past Star Trek, where the tech is more advanced than TNG but the story is before the original series.
 It’s quite fun, and since it films in Toronto, people like Kat Barell (Nicole Haught) show up from time to time.
 And yes, they do explain how Spock has a sister we’ve never heard of.

 Initially, we only see background queers: